Meet Marty Lythgoe

 Marty’s specialized training as an Internationally Certified Addiction Counselor and the breadth of his experience help to ensure successful outcomes and enduring recovery.
-Marty recognizes that the misuse of substances is not the problem.
+He recognizes that the misuse of substances is not the problem.
 Instead, it has become the solution.
-Marty can help you discover better solutions for you or your loved ones.
+Let him help you discover better solutions for you or your loved ones.

 Marty is a recovering person himself.
 He brings to his counseling not only his professional training, but also the experience of walking out his own recovery one day at a time.
 He helps his clients to gain a complete perspective on their recovery, addressing body, soul and spirit.
 He emphasizes the development of therapeutic relationships – with God, with self and with others.